Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal: 10. E stimating the F ermi energy

-In the sample S1, through the zero-field Drude fit, its Drude plasma frequency $\omega_p$/2$\pi$ is extracted to be 21.2 THz.
+In the sample S1 the zero-field Drude fit, gives a Drude plasma frequency $\omega_p$/2$\pi$ of 21.2 THz.
 The charge density $n$ and Drude plasma frequency $\omega_p$/2$\pi$ are related by the formula: $\omega_p^2$ = $n$e$^2$/m$^*\epsilon_0$.
-From the previous study of cyclotron energy, the effective mass m$^*$ of Dirac fermions is estimated to be 0.03 $m_e$, where $m_e$ is the free electron mass \cite{cheng2019large}.
-When the Fermi energy is not large , it is reasonable to assume that the linear dispersion of 3D Dirac cones is isotropic.
+From our previous study of cyclotron energy, the effective mass m$^*$ of Dirac fermions is estimated to be 0.03 $m_e$ in sample S1, where $m_e$ is the free electron mass \cite{cheng2019large}.
+When the Fermi energy is not large, it is reasonable to assume that the linear dispersion of 3D Dirac cones is isotropic.
 Then we could directly relate the charge density $n$ and Fermi velocity k$_F$ by Luttinger's theorem: $n$ = 2k$_F^3$/3$\pi^2$.
-Here the valley and isospin degenerecy of the Dirac cones have been accounted already.
-In this regard, the Fermi vector k$_F$ in Sample S1 could be estimated to be 0.013 \AA$^{-1}$.
-In Dirac system, the Fermi energy E$_F$ = $\hbar^2$k$_F^2$/m$^*$.
+Here the valley and isospin degeneracy of the Dirac cones have been accounted for.
+In this fashion, the Fermi vector k$_F$ in sample S1 could be estimated to be 0.013 \AA$^{-1}$ and the Fermi energy E$_F$ = $\hbar^2$k$_F^2$/m$^*$.
 After inputting all parameters, E$_F$ is estimated to be 46 meV.
 For the sample S2 that showed a weaker magnetic field effect, one can perform the same procedures and its k$_F$ and E$_F$ are extracted to be 0.018 \AA$^{-1}$ and 118 meV respectively.